iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> While I understand and appreciate what the app is trying to do, the app checking my location consistently at 1am, and 3am is crazy!
+It is not checking my location when I am actually out and about during the day.
+I will be deleting this as I find that for me, it is worthless.
+Based on reply..let me correct that to exposure checks at 2+am, 3+am, 4+am, 5+am, do no good for me as thats when I'm home asleep.
+Those are the check times that have been reported to me.<br> :date: __2020-10-23 16:18:08__

+> Can't review this app when it doesn't run.
+After installing on my Pixel 4xl, I try to run it and it says "Internal error, please try again".
+Subsequent retries are futile as I get the same error repeatedly.<br> :date: __2020-10-21 18:27:41__

+> When I try to sign up for exposure notifications I keep receiving the following error message, "Internal error, please try again."<br> :date: __2020-10-21 11:44:46__

+> This will just give false feeling of safety unless everyone is required to be tracked when found positive for covid...
+Like in China...
+Why their death rate is so low.<br> :date: __2020-10-21 04:22:00__

+> Unable to turn on notifications.
+Get internal error message<br> :date: __2020-10-21 04:09:48__

+> What is this all about?
+Is the flu going around? so what?<br> :date: __2020-10-21 03:03:47__

+> I hate this app it's so scary what is nothing what what if something bad happened by covid 19 I don't like this app at all I hate it 😨😨😨😨😨😨😰😰😰😰😓😓😓😭😭😭💦💦💦💦😡😡😡😡😠😡😠😡😠😡😠😡😠😡😠😡😠😡😐😱😱😱😱🤯🤯🤯🤯😵😵😵😵🤢🤢🤢🤢😫😫🤮🤮🤮🤮🤕🤕🤕<br> :date: __2020-10-20 20:07:18__

+> I don't want a recommendation for this app.
+Thank you<br> :date: __2020-10-20 01:22:19__

 > Hard to use<br> :date: __2020-10-18 06:08:08__

 > covid=fake af<br> :date: __2020-10-17 08:35:46__

-> Not very helpful and sends too many notifications on the same response every couple of minutes<br> :date: __2020-10-16 20:14:40__

-> They just wanna track your location go ahead dummies!!<br> :date: __2020-10-16 02:37:15__

-> Does not download (INSTALL) IN A TIMELY MANNER: NOT INSTALLED WITHIN 5 MTS.<br> :date: __2020-10-15 21:30:42__

-> Just the fact that you have to use Bluetooth at all times, immediately made me uninstall it.
-My battery life is horrible already, and it gets even worse when Bluetooth is on constantly.
-I would rather be in quarantine.<br> :date: __2020-10-15 20:34:26__

-> nice app bro-_-<br> :date: __2020-10-15 13:00:08__

-> While I understand and appreciate what the app is trying to do, the app checking my location consistently at 1am, and 3am is crazy!
-It is not checking my location when I am actually out and about during the day.
-I will be deleting this as I find that for me, it is worthless.<br> :date: __2020-10-15 05:54:20__

-> Well ive had this on my phone for a while not sure if it works or not...<br> :date: __2020-10-14 03:40:25__

-> 😉<br> :date: __2020-10-13 23:58:27__